hellohaptik/docs_haptik/docs/bot-builder/basic/multiple-languages.md

 Creating a whole new IVA for each native language isn’t feasible nor pocket-friendly.
 A single chatbot that can operate effectively in all the languages is what is needed!

-Ultimately, our team decided it would not be feasible to develop a new chatbot for every new language to be added.
+We believe it would not be feasible to develop a new chatbot for every new language to be added.
 Particularly since any changes made to the chatbot in one language needed to be implemented across all languages.
 Maintaining and updating the bot would be far more efficient if changes could be made to a single bot and applied across all the languages it supported.

 Essentially, this means that when our multilingual chatbot switches from one language to another, the only things that change are the User Responses, Bot Responses, and Entities – the elements that are directly concerned with language.
 The rest of the underlying bot framework stays the same.
 A system like this makes it significantly easier to scale up the number of languages a bot can support over time.